-3. Locate the “Erase iPhone” button and click on it.
+3. Click the “Erase iPhone” button.

 Your iPhone will be reset to factory conditions.
 Start setting your phone up and try to restore with the latest iCloud backup.
 If you use iCloud correctly, the latest iCloud backup shouldn’t be more than a few hours to a day or two old, so information loss should be minimal.

 Using Finder to Restore Your Phone

 While Apple encourages its customers to regularly back up their iPhones using iCloud, some iPhone owners still prefer the Finder backup method.
 If you prefer to sync it regularly with a Mac, this option is likely to be among the easiest to get back into your password-protected iPhone.

 1. Open Finder on your computer that you use to back up the iPhone regularly.

 2. Connect the iPhone to the computer using the lightning cable.
 As soon as Finder recognizes your iPhone, click on the iPhone icon on the iPhone summary screen.

 3. Locate the “Restore Backup” option in the “Summary” tab and select the backup you want to use.
 Finder should default to your most recent backup, if available, however long ago it was.

 4. Enter any relevant Apple ID information as you begin the restoration process.
 This should be the same Apple ID account you used to set up or activate the iPhone.